 1. Consumer Protection

-In fact, in an increasingly digital world, I’m much more happy to spend the bank’s money than expose my own funds when shopping online or using point of sale machines.
+In fact, in an increasingly digital world, I’m much happier to spend the bank’s money than expose my own funds when shopping online or using point of sale machines.
 Let them investigate fraud for three months.
 Their money is insured.
 Mine is not.

 Imagine losing money from your debit card account and waiting for the bank to take three months to give you back your money… some won’t even give it back, period.